johan-weitner/chezmoi-ui/README.md

 ## Proposed workflow
 In my experience, working through very large lists like this one, it helps to do it in two or more passes, with increasing scrutiny, (and decreasing speed): First weed out the obvious lemons, with relatively high speed, preferrably directly from the list view.
 And so on, however many passes seem adequate, until it's time for a more precise review of the remaining applications.
 Once you're somewhat happy with the list you can start adding your own favourites.
 And once you have a list that is wholly your own, it should hopefully be a lot more trivial to maintain it.
 Again, the challenge here is to process a very large list that hides a surprising amount of gems, without losing one's mind, and actually finish.
 Hopefully this UI makes it a little easier than reading through the YAML file...

+Finally, I'd recommend forking this repository and pushing `software-custom.json`regularly.
+Either that, or find some other way of safe-keeping the work you do on your list.
+But forking seems like the quick and easy way.
+In fact, I might add syncing with a Git repo in the UI, but for now it's just a local file.

 ## Keyboard shortcuts

 | Shortcut                  | Action                                                       |